bonitasoft/bonita-migration/README.md

 For Oracle :  In sql scripts, don't use ";" after each request, but "@@" For SQLServer :  In sql scripts, don't use "GO" after each request, but "@@"

-also not that the jdbc driver must be put in the lib folder
+Also not that the jdbc driver must be put in the lib folder.
+Create "lib" folder in root of project.

-it launches all scripts inside the versions folder
+It launches all scripts inside the versions folder.
+Always, migrate bonita home in last by version.

 example: